Biodiversity Hawke's Bay

 HBRC has been the facilitator to develop this shared strategy since 2012.
 The strategy is a blueprint, weaving together what each organisation does best, and adding a clear vision for how they will work together, to include Māori values and involve the wider community.

 Biodiversity Action Plan

-The Implementation Planning Group are proud to have developed the HB Biodiversity Action Plan 2017-2020.
-The Action Plan is an companion document to the Strategy, and sets ou how, by working toegethr we begin to implement the ambitious goals of the Strategy.
+The Implementation Planning Group is proud to have developed the HB Biodiversity Action Plan 2017-2020.
+The Action Plan is an companion document to the Strategy, and sets out how, by working together, we begin to implement the ambitious goals of the Strategy.
 A series of outreach workshops in 2016 helped decide the six top priority actions that are set out in the Action Plan:

-- Ecosytem mapping and prioritisation.
+- Ecosystem mapping and prioritisation.
 This is essential to know where we should be putting our efforts first, and is currently underway.

 - Development of a cultural framework to identify, map and assess the condition of taonga biodiversity sites using Mātauranga Māori values and tools.